Material about R

 - Method 1 (executing an R command, any OS)

-Packages from standard repositories, such as CRAN are most conveniently installed directly from internet.
-Packages from other sources will usually reside on your computer or maybe removable media.
+- This is straightforward: in a freshly started R session choose the appropriate menu item, select the place containing the package(s) and tell R which ones to install. - Packages from standard repositories, such as CRAN are most conveniently installed directly from internet.
+Packages from other sources will usually reside on your computer or maybe removable media. - Detailed instructions for Windows:

 - Installing R packages from internet